 Finally, those in charge need to lead by example of calm, measured responses, thereby instilling the culture that is required for good decision-making and healthy engaged staff when in the midst of extraordinary stress.

 We are built to reflect the moods, behaviour and attitudes of others as social beings.
 Usually this works well.
-In high stress environments it can go wrong, and we become overwhelmed.
+But in high stress environments it can go wrong, and we become overwhelmed.
 Paying attention to practical training, the architecture of decision making, the impact of secondary trauma and of team culture can mitigate these effects and help to keep humanitarian workers human and humane.